pooyanmajd/Ride-Hailing-App/README.md

 # Minipassenger

-Uber-style ride-hailing prototype that demonstrates a clean-architecture Kotlin Multiplatform foundation with Google Maps Compose, simulated drivers, and a basic booking flow.
+Ride-hailing prototype that demonstrates a clean-architecture Kotlin Compose foundation with Google Maps Compose, simulated drivers, and a basic booking flow.

 ---